AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

         This is your go-to card: absolutely NO re-use, so no templates are used to define this card.

-        It's a whopping 1.500 lines of YAML!
+        It's a whopping 1.500 lines of YAML to display about 50 entities.
+Only 30 lines/entity!

         It was my first card, made in a time where templates didn't exist yet!